 How effective is it?

-Another study demonstrated that an application using a combination of hyaluronic acid (HA) and vitamin C provided a visible improvement in scars that were more than 4 weeks old.
-Clinical studies on the long-term effects of topical vitamin C on acne scars, however, are scant.
+Another study using a combination of hyaluronic acid and vitamin C in scars that were more than 4 weeks old successfully reduced the appearance of scars and had high patient satisfaction.

 Can vitamin C help with older scars?

-Although collagen is most effective when treating new or open wounds, it can also help reduce the appearance of old scars by promoting healthy tissue growth (as it is composed of amino acids).
-It is the presence of vitamin C in the skin that will stimulate the production of collagen, thereby softening the wound.
+Although collagen is most effective when treating fresh wounds, it can help reduce the appearance of older scars by promoting healthy tissue growth to normalize the scar and suppress melanin synthesis to fade pigmentation.